 How are the location service procedures performed to improve positioning accuracy using PRU(s).
 This can include using PRUs to assist positioning of one UE or using PRUs to assist positioning of many or all UEs.

-Whether and how the 5GS can assist with the selection of reference UE supporting the 5G location services provided to a different UE or set of UEs.
+Whether and how the 5GS can assist with the selection of a Reference UE supporting the 5G location services provided to a different UE.

-The specific entities and mechanisms in the 5GC whose functionality need to be updated to account for the reference UE operation as part of the location service.
+The specific entities and mechanisms in the 5GC whose functionality need to be updated to account for the Reference UE operation as part of the location service.

 NOTE 1: Coordination with RAN WG may be required.

-NOTE 2: whether PRU and reference UE can be the same entity should be determined during normative phase.
+NOTE 2: whether a PRU and a Reference UE can be the same entity should be determined during normative phase.